adamency/macos-jailbreak/README.md

 ## Assign Keyboard Shortcut to ANY Menu Item in the Menu Bar

+As graphical programs on macos are restricted to a standard menu bar API, it is possible to assign a keyboard shortcut for any action in the menu bar for any given app or even all applications (provided the app provides the menu item in question in its menu bar).

+The place to add shortcuts is there:

 - `System Settings` >> `Keyboard` >> `Keyboard Shortcuts` >> `App Shortcuts` >> `+`

 <img width="90" alt="Screenshot 2024-10-31 at 18 11 42" src="https://github.com/user-attachments/assets/8c3c8aeb-c669-42c0-8968-3fd535443a07">&nbsp;>>